chuckie82/skopi/docs/developers.md

 # unit test
 pytest
 ```
-from the root directory of this repository or from the pysingfel subdirectory.
+from the root directory of this repository or from the skopi subdirectory.
-If pysingfel is not installed in the environment and pytest cannot find it, add it to Python path by running
+If skopi is not installed in the environment and pytest cannot find it, add it to Python path by running
 ```
 export PYTHONPATH=$PWD:$PYTHONPATH
 ```